devcode1981/File-Provider-Storage/README.md

 ## Post-installation

-First, start Redis, PostgreSQL, NGINX, and GitLab-Workhorse by running the command below in the root of the gitlab-development-kit project:
+First install the requirements for development kit, then start Redis, PostgreSQL, NGINX, and GitLab-Workhorse by running the command below in the root of the gitlab-development-kit project:

+    bundle install
     bundle exec foreman start

 Next, keep the above command running and install the required gems, seed the main GitLab database, and setup GitLab from a new terminal session: